dlab-berkeley/Fast-R/README.md

 > If you are a Git user, you can clone this repository by opening a terminal, `cd` into the correct location, and type: `git clone git@github.com:dlab-berkeley/Fast-R.git`

 # Start running the code
 Open the file "Fast-script.R" to begin.
-Click the "Run" button or press Ctrl + Enter (PC) or command + Enter (Mac) to run a line of code.
+Place your cursor on a line of runnable code (lines without hashtags preceding them) and click the "Run" button or press Ctrl + Enter (PC) or command + Enter (Mac) to run a line of code.

 # Be sure to also utilize free services for UC Berkeley students, faculty, and staff:
 * The D-Lab workshop calendar: https://dlab.berkeley.edu/calendar-node-field-date